 Mongo (Read) / Oracle (Transaction / Sync

-Cons: Its the Prius or Volt model – its a hybrid, so maintaining two tech stack for long period of time, which can happen, can be more than a nuisance.
+Cons: It is the Prius or Volt model – its a hybrid, so maintaining two tech stack for long period of time, which can happen, can be more than a nuisance.

-Depends on your sunk investment, constraints, workforce, and needs.
+Our recommendations depend on your sunk investment costs, system constraints, workforce, and your ultimate needs.
 Your mileage may vary, but:

 - If you are sunk in Oracle, Mongo/Oracle is recommended

-- If you can move away or searching, and do not have full-text search requirement, and want to move fast, Mongo is the winner
+- Also, if you can move away or searching, and do not have full-text search requirement, and want to move fast, Mongo is the winner

-- If you want to move away from Oracle, and do have full-text search requirement, ElasticSearch is the big brother of Solr and has a little more steam and the winner.
+- Furthermore, if you want to move away from Oracle, and do have full-text search requirement, ElasticSearch is the big brother of Solr and has a little more steam and the winner.

-Better yet, the best way to find out which system is best for you is to conduct a prototype with light architecture definition upfront.
-The project usually can be done by 2-3 FTE in 2-4 weeks, assuming 10GB test data slice, Cloud access, data load, some performance test, and an AJAX UI test harness.
-If needing help, let us know.
+Better yet…the best way to find out which system is best for you is to conduct a prototype with light architecture definition upfront.
+A prototype project usually can be done by 2-3 Full Time Employees (FTEs) in 2-4 weeks, assuming 10GB test data slice, Cloud access, data load, some performance testing, and an AJAX UI test harness.
+If you need help, let us know.
 Reach out to us via email at firstname.lastname@example.org or over the phone at 303-376-6217.
 Anyway, the best way to get buy-in on architecture beyond definition and rigor is demonstrating it has legs.
 In other words…can you show that it is able to stand on its own?